 This is a show we have seen several times, and while I think my favourite production is still the first we saw in Bath nearly a decade ago, it is always great to see how it’s staged and marvel at the impeccable comic timing.
 This is a play that experiments with time and space: the living rooms of two very different couples are intertwined and both sets of actors use the space simultaneously.
 The most memorable scene, dinner parties on two different nights that are played at the same time, is a masterclass in writing and staging.
 It is, however, a bit dated with landline telephones and gender relations that can make one wince.
 I don’t know if I’ll see it for a fourth time, but it’s worth catching if you have missed it before or are new to the works of Ayckbourn.

 And thus ended Day 1.
 I was thoroughly enjoying not knowing what to expect and looking forward to Day 2.
-Come back on Tuesday to read about the next part of the surprise, or sign up in the sidebar to have MissElaineous Musings delivered directly to your inbox.
+Come back on Tuesday to read about the next part of the surprise, or sign up below to have MissElaineous blog posts delivered directly to your inbox.